11 Poses to Spice Up Your Yoga Routine

 Pose Type: Arm Balance

-1. Come to stand in a Forward Fold (Uttanasana) with your feet a little wide.
+1. Start in a Forward Fold (Uttanasana) with your feet slightly wide.

-2. Bend your knees and bring your palms flat on your mat just behind your heels.
+2. Bend your knees and place your palms flat on your mat just behind your heels.

-3. Lower your butt and press into your palms until your feet lift away from the floor.
+3. Lower your butt and press into your palms until your feet lift from the floor.

-4. Activate your toes and straighten your legs any amount.
+4. Activate your toes, and straighten your legs and arms as much as possible.

 Seated Easy Twist Pose (Parivrtta Sukasana)